WCCO (AM): Severe weather coverage

 WCCO has a longtime reputation of being the station to tune in for emergency information, especially severe weather and school closings in winter.
 Listeners would call in during severe weather events and describe what they were seeing at their locations, supplementing information from the National Weather Service.
-For many years, WCCO was famous for its "klaxon" alert tone for tornado warnings.
-WCCO is also a PEP station for the Emergency Alert System.
+For many years, WCCO was famous for its early adoption of a "klaxon" alert tone for tornado warnings, produced by an ashtray placed on top of a Degaussing machine.
+WCCO is the Primary Entry Point station for the Emergency Alert System in Minnesota.

 For a series of live public-service emergency broadcasts in 1965 – the St. Patrick's Day blizzard, the record April floods on the Minnesota and Mississippi Rivers, and the May 6 onslaught of 24 tornado touchdowns in the Twin Cities area – the station earned the George Foster Peabody, DuPont, and Sigma Delta Chi awards.